 - 1. As general background, the State of California acquired sovereign ownership of all tidelands and submerged lands and beds of navigable waterways upon its admission to the United States in 1850.
 On navigable non-tidal waterways, such as the San Joaquin River, the State holds fee ownership of the bed landward to the ordinary low water mark and a Public Trust easement landward to the ordinary high water mark, except where there has been fill or artificial accretions or the boundary has been fixed by agreement or court decision.
 Such boundaries may not be readily apparent from present day site inspections. - 2.
-The survey of an additional reach, Reach 1A, from Friant Dam to Hwy 99 was completed by Commission staff in 1990.
+The survey of an additional reach, Reach 1A, from Friant Dam to Highway 99 was completed by Commission staff in 1990.
 No Record of Survey was filed, but an Administrative Map set was developed and published and distributed to Fresno and Madera Counties and other parties.
-The Record of Survey drawings staff are now preparing will serve as the Administrative Map sets for each subsequent respective reach. - 3.
+The Record of Survey drawings staff is now preparing will serve as the Administrative Map sets for each respective reach as they are completed and filed. - 3.
 These maps depict the location and extent of sovereign land title interest claims of the State in and to the bed of the River within the Project area.
 These maps are intended to depict the common boundaries between State property interests and those of adjacent property owners.
 These maps do not constitute a division or subdivision of any parcel nor does it represent any acquisition of any private parcel or portion thereof.
 These maps are based upon analysis of the best evidence known to Commission staff at the time of the survey and as these maps were being prepared.
 Evidence presented to the Commission or its staff that may indicate a more accurate position of the high or low water lines with respect to any specific parcel is welcome and will be carefully considered. - 4.
 In September 2006, a settlement was reached to end an 18-year old lawsuit brought by a coalition of conservation and fishing groups led by the Natural Resources Defense Council against the Bureau and the Friant Water Users Authority.
-Natural Resources Defense Council, etal v.
+Natural Resources Defense Council, et al. v.
 Rodgers, Civ.
 No. S-88-1658 LKK/GGH (E.D.
-Cal.)
-The settlement calls for restoring the 153-mile stretch of the San Joaquin River between Friant Dam and the confluence of the Merced River with water flows sufficient enough to maintain Spring and Fall run Chinook Salmon.
-Accomplishing this will require constructing extensive channel modifications and improvements in many stretches of the River.
+Cal.); 2005 U.S. Dist.
+LEXIS

-CALENDAR ITEM NO. C53 (CONT'D)
+CALENDAR ITEM NO. C51 (CONT'D)